 Scholarships & Awards

-Students need to make application to the Department to be considered for a scholarship.
+Students must apply to the Department to be considered for a scholarship; the deadline is November 1 of each year.
 Application forms are available on the Biology website and in the Biology departmental office (Science Buliding, D346).
-The deadline for the receipt of applications for department scholarships is November 1.
 Applications should be turned in to the Biology departmental office.
 No student will be granted more than one scholarship.
-The Departmental Honors and Awards Committee will review all applications.
-Following the review, students will be notified of the status of their applications before the end of the Fall semester.
+The Departmental Honors and Awards Committee will review all applications, and students will be notified of the outcomes before the end of the Fall semester.

 2. Max K. Hecht Scholarship.
-One award of $250.00 annually.
+One award of $250 annually.
 Offered to an outstanding Biology major demonstrated through both academic achievement and experience in research.
-The candidate must have a cumulative grade point average of at least 3.0 and preference is given for those with a demonstrated interest in organismal biology.
-Organismal biology deals with the behavior, ecological relationships, and evolutionary history of organisms, including plants.
-This can include studies of adaptation and natural selection, phylogenetic studies of how organisms have evolved, and ecological studies of the interactions between organisms and their environment.
+The candidate must have a cumulative GPA of at least 3.0, and preference is given for those with a demonstrated interest in organismal biology.
+Organismal biology concerns itself with the behavior, ecological relationships, and evolutionary history of organisms and includes studies of adaptation and natural selection, phylogeny (evolutionary relationships), and ecology (interactions between organisms and with their environment).

 3. Victor Jules Scholarship.
-One award of $250.00 annually.
+One award of $250 annually.
 Offered to a sophomore or junior Biology major with demonstrated financial need.
-The candidate must have a cumulative grade point average of at least 3.0.
-The student must have completed at least 6 credits of 200 or above level QC Biology courses creditable to the major.
+The candidate must have a cumulative GPA of at least 3.0 and have completed ≥ 6 credits of 200 or above level QC Biology courses creditable to the major.

 Seymour Fogel Endowment Fund for Genetic and Genomic Research

-Seymour Fogel bequeathed a portion of his estate, about $185,000, to the Queens College Biology Department to be used for “faculty and Ph.D. level research in fungal genetics.”
-In an effort to broaden the impact of Sy’s generous bequest, the Biology Department established an endowment fund in Sy’s name.
-The Department uses the funds generated by the Seymour Fogel Endowment Fund to support the Department’s research activities while staying within the limits set by the bequest.
-In September 2009, the Biology Department expanded the types of projects funded by the Fogel Endowment Fund to “faculty and Ph.D. level research in genetics and genomics, particularly research with model genetic organisms”.
+Seymour Fogel bequeathed a portion of his estate—$185,000—to the QC Biology Department, for use in “faculty and PhD level research in fungal genetics”.
+In an effort to broaden the impact of this generous bequest, the Biology Department established an endowment fund in Sy’s name.
+The Department uses the funds generated by the Seymour Fogel Endowment Fund to support departmental research activities while staying within the limits set by the bequest.
+In September 2009, the Biology Department expanded the types of projects funded by the Fogel Endowment Fund to “faculty and PhD level research in genetics and genomics, particularly research with model genetic organisms”.
 The Fogel Awards committee considers applications annually for its annual research and travel awards.
-Faculty and PhD candidates conducting genetics and genomics research are eligible.
+Faculty and PhD candidates doing genetics and genomics research are eligible.
 Applications are due on or around March 1 each year.
-See the Fogel Awards Documentation for further details, and contact John Dennehy (john.dennehy@qc.cuny.edu) for specific upcoming due dates.
+See the Fogel Awards Documentation for more details and contact Prof John Dennehy for upcoming due dates.

 Travel and Special Needs Awards

-Students may apply to the Biology Department Alumni Affairs Committee chairperson, Dr. Esther Muehlbauer (esther.muehlbauer@qc.cuny.edu), for the following awards.
-Requests for funds must include: Purpose, Justification (with conference abstract if appropriate), and an itemized list of costs, and time table.
-A letter of support is required from an appropriate faculty advisor or research mentor.
-Applications may be submitted throughout the academic year, and will be reviewed by the Alumni Affairs Committee on a rolling basis.
+Students may apply to the Biology Department Alumni Affairs Committee chairperson, Dr Esther Muehlbauer, for the following awards.
+Requests for funds must include: Purpose, justification (with conference abstract if appropriate), itemized list of costs, time table.
+A letter of support is required from an appropriate faculty or other research mentor.
+Applications may be submitted any time, and will be reviewed by the Alumni Affairs Committee on a rolling basis.

 Conference Travel Award:

-Partial support for undergraduate and masters student travel to present research at a scientific conference.
+Partial travel support for undergraduate and master’s students to present research at a scientific conference.

 Special Course Scholarships:

-Scholarships for travel expenses associated with research, or short courses/field courses on special topics related to undergraduate and masters student research.
+Scholarships for travel expenses associated with research, or short courses/field courses on special topics related to undergraduate and master’s research.

 Biology Honor Society Project Award: